adsci/speedEST/src/text/supportVectorEnsemble.md

 ## Support Vector Machines

-Support Vector Machine (SVM) is versatile machine learning model capable of performing classifacion and regression tasks.
+Support Vector Machine (SVM) is versatile machine learning model capable of performing classification and regression tasks.
 In a nutshell, the SVM fits a "margin" (or a tube) that separates different classes.
 Points lying on different sides of the margin will be classified as belonging to different classes.
 The margin is said to be *supported* on the instances located at its edges (which are also called *support vectors*).
 However, if we impose that all instances must be on the "right" side of the margin (*hard margin classification*), the margin (if found) will be susceptible to outlier and will likely not generalize very well.
-Usually, some degree of margin violation is allowed, i.e., instances can end up within or on the "wrong" side of the maring (*soft margin classification*).
+Usually, some degree of margin violation is allowed, i.e., instances can end up within or on the "wrong" side of the margin (*soft margin classification*).
-Hence, the SVM algorithms are trying to maximize the width of the margin, while keeping the amount of margin violations small (controlled with hyperparameter $C$ - a low $C$ makes the desicion surface smoother, while a high $C$ aims at classyfing all examples correctly).
+Hence, the SVM algorithms are trying to maximize the width of the margin, while keeping the amount of margin violations small (controlled with hyperparameter $C$ - a low $C$ makes the decision surface smoother, while a high $C$ aims at classifying all examples correctly).

 Support Vector Regression (SVR) reverses this objective.
 Instead of trying to fit the largest possible margin between two classes (while limiting margin violation), SVR tries to fit a margin, which contains as many training instances as possible while limiting margin violations (instances outside the margin).
 The width of the margin is controlled with hyperparameter $\varepsilon$, hence this model is often called $\varepsilon$-SVR.